 Next, while wearing rubber gloves, get a clean rag and apply some denatured alcohol to it.
 Wipe the remaining dust off the surfaces with the rag.

-Step 6.
-Prime the cabinets.
-Now that the cabinets are prepped, it’s time for a coat of primer.
-If you have a paint sprayer and are comfortable using it, the most durable primer is shellac.
 The downside to this primer is that it needs to be sprayed using a respirator, as it’s very odorous.

 The product can be cleaned up with either denatured alcohol or an ammonia and water mixture.
 For all the DIYers out there that are using a brush instead of a sprayer, the second best product to use on your cabinets is a high quality water-based bonding primer.